MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/sandboxes/live-sandboxes-creators.md

 ---
 title: Using Xbox Live sandboxes, for Creators
-description: Publishing a game to a development sandbox, to work on changes to the title in an isolated environment.
+description: Publishing a game to a development sandbox to enable work by Creators in an isolated environment.
 kindex: Using Xbox Live sandboxes, for Creators ms.topic: article ms.localizationpriority: medium